minkphp/docs/guides/session.rst

     returns the result of the expression.
 When you don't need to get a return value, using ``Session::executeScript`` is better.

-You can also wait until a give JS expression returns a truthy value or the timeout is reached:
+You can also wait until a given JS expression returns a truthy value or the timeout is reached:

 .. code-block:: php

     // wait for n milliseconds or
-    // till JS expression becomes true:
+    // till JS expression becomes truthy:
     $session->wait(
         5000,
         "$('.suggestions-results').children().length"